sebasjimenez10/content-indexer/README.md

 # Notes

 There is a bundle configuration which installs all the gems in the `vendor/bundle` folder.
 The purpose behind this is to be able to easily find issue with external libraries, set breakpoint and even make changes to the code.

+There is an improved version of this application that includes secutiry.
+There is another application that provides security tokens and users registration.
+This can be test by combining the code in the `secured` branch along with the `master` branch of the app called `content-indexer-registrations`.